 To be considered for admission to any of the Graduate Program tracks at Mount Carmel, the following is required:

-- Baccalaureate Degree in Nursing from an accredited program; accreditation by either the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
+- Baccalaureate Degree in Nursing from an accredited program; accreditation by either the Accreditation Commission for Education in Nursing (formally NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
 Master's and Doctoral Degrees also considered for the NP program

 - Cumulative grade point average (GPA) of 3.0 on a 4.0 scale in the baccalaureate nursing program